IBM/cp4i-deployment-samples/DrivewayDentDeletion/Operators/readme.md

   export FORKED_REPO=https://github.com/IBM/cp4i-deployment-samples.git
   ./cicd-apply-dev-pipeline.sh -n $NAMESPACE -r $FORKED_REPO -b $BRANCH
   ```
-- The above script `cicd-apply-dev-pipeline.sh` will create a dev pipeline in the `<NAMESPACE>` namepsace and will print the route to add to the webhook in the forked github repo.
+- The above script `cicd-apply-dev-pipeline.sh` will create a dev pipeline in the `<NAMESPACE>` namespace and will print the route to add to the webhook in the forked github repo.
 - Run the script to create the test pipeline, configured to use the forked repo.
 Set
 `FORKED_REPO` to the URL for your repo and change the `<NAMESPACE>` to the namespace of 1-click install in which you want the pipeline to run.
   ```